Isaacava/solana-agent-bot/README.md

 - Keys only decrypted in memory when signing a transaction
 - No plaintext key ever stored on disk or logged
 - Webhook requests validated via `X-Telegram-Bot-Api-Secret-Token`
-- Admin panel protected by session auth with bcrypt password
+- Agent Management Panel protected by session auth with bcrypt password

 ---